rantahar/Lattice-Field-Theory/source/index.rst

 **Correlation functions**

-The correlation functions of a classical theory are related to the Green's functions of the quantum field theory.
+The correlation functions of a classical theory are related to the Greens functions of the quantum field theory.
 Earlier we used the "transfer matrix" :math:`T`,

 .. math::